jdseel/misy350-s18-exercises/README.md

-# This is Jonathan Seel Exercise Repo
+# This is Jonathan Seel's Exercise Repo

 We use **this file** to practice markdown
 We have tried: